More information about our partners with whom we share your data can be seen here.

 - Our affiliates – we share Online Identifiers, Browsing Data, Offline Identifiers, Profile Data and Geolocation for the purposes of providing technical support and helping Zeotap operationally perform the Services.

-The Advertisers we work with operate in the following businesses: Arts & Entertainment, Automotive, Health & Fitness, Food & Drink, Hobbies & Interests, Home & Garden, News, Finance & Insurance, Science, Pets, Sports, Style & Fashion, Technology & Computing, Tourism & Travel, Real Estate, Shopping.
-Agencies we work with include: Dentsu International Limited and Dentsu Aegis Network Italia SPA.
+The Advertisers we work with operate in the following businesses: Arts & Entertainment, Automotive, Health & Fitness, Food & Drink, Hobbies & Interests, Home & Garden, News, Finance & Insurance, Science, Pets, Sports, Style & Fashion, Technology & Computing, Tourism & Travel, Real Estate, Shopping, Health & Personal care, Information & Communication Technology (ICT), Energy, Transportation.
+Agencies we work with include: Dentsu UK Limited and Dentsu affiliate entities.

 Publishers we work with include: MediaMond S.p.A., Triboo Media S.r.l., NetAddiction S.r.l., Edizioni Piemme S.p.A., Teads Italia S.r.l., Viralize S.r.l., AdKaora S.r.l., WebAds S.r.l., Instal S.r.l., Smartclip Italia S.r.l., MovingUp S.r.l., ZETA Gestion de Medios, WebAds Interactive SL, VLN Servicios Publicitarios Integrales S.L.
 (Sunmedia), Blue Media Comunicacion, S.L., RichAudience International SL, Smartclip Hispania SL, Teads S.A.

-Data Platforms we work with include: adsquare GmbH, Xandr Inc., Inmobi Ltd., Maiden Marketing PTE Ltd. (d.b.a.
-POKKT), Amobee Inc., Widespace AB, Google Ireland Ltd., The Trade Desk Inc., Adform A/S, Adobe Systems Inc., TAPTAP Networks S.L., Videology Media Technologies B.V., Teads Italia S.r.l., Teads S.A. (global), Smartclip Italia S.r.l., LiveRamp Inc., TabMo SAS (Hawk), Pocket Math Pte Ltd, Bidstalk Technologies Pte Ltd, Mediasmart Mobile S.L., AppLift GmbH, salesforce.com EMEA Limited, Yahoo AdTech LLC, Meta Platforms Ireland Limited, Narrative I/O Inc., Adex GmbH, Smart Adserver, Lotame Solutions, Inc., Ventes Avenue Pvt Ltd, Neustar Inc., MediaMath, Inc., A.MOB SAS, Oracle, Amazon Europe Core SARL, Twitter International Company, Snap Group Limited, Taboola.com Ltd, Weborama SA, FreeWheel Media Inc, PubMatic Inc, Index Exchange Inc, Platform161 BV, Dynamic Yield GmbH, Permutive Limited, TikTok Technology Limited (Ireland), Braze Inc, Microsoft Corporation, Magnite, Inc., Eyeota Pte Ltd, Neodata Group s.r.l.
+Data Platforms we work with include: A.C.
+Nielsen Company Limited, adsquare GmbH, Xandr Inc., Inmobi Ltd., Maiden Marketing PTE Ltd. (d.b.a.
+POKKT), Widespace AB, Google Ireland Ltd., The Trade Desk Inc., Adform A/S, Adobe Systems Inc., TAPTAP Networks S.L., Teads Italia S.r.l., Teads S.A. (global), Smartclip Italia S.r.l., LiveRamp Inc., TabMo SAS (Hawk), Pocket Math Pte Ltd, Bidstalk Technologies Pte Ltd, Mediasmart Mobile S.L., AppLift GmbH, salesforce.com EMEA Limited, Yahoo AdTech LLC, Meta Platforms Ireland Limited, Narrative I/O Inc., Adex GmbH, Smart Adserver, Lotame Solutions, Inc., Ventes Avenue Pvt Ltd, Neustar Inc., MediaMath, Inc., A.MOB SAS, Oracle, Amazon Europe Core SARL, Twitter International Company, Snap Group Limited, Taboola.com Ltd, Weborama SA, FreeWheel Media Inc, PubMatic Inc, Index Exchange Inc, Platform161 BV, Dynamic Yield GmbH, Permutive Limited, TikTok Technology Limited (Ireland), Braze Inc, Microsoft Corporation, Magnite, Inc., Eyeota Pte Ltd, Neodata Group s.r.l.